XRCPlatform/electrum-mobile/README.md

 ## How to compile and run it

 [How to install Xamarin on Visual Studio](https://www.dotnek.com/Blog/Apps/how-to-install-xamarin-on-visual-studio-and-s)

+Actual configuration is tested on these devices:
+- Pixel 2 Simulator - Android 10 API Level 29 - Q
+- iPhone 12 Simulator - IOS 14.4

+## Technology
+- Xamarin
+- NBitcoin Library from XRC Node source code
+- Application is using as endpoint ElectrumX XRC server

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.